TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 If you are shopping Eddie Bauer and are having difficulty adding product to your shopping bag or completing your order, please check your privacy settings in your browser.
 If you do not wish to change your privacy settings to "Medium" and you are currently using the "Medium High" or "High" settings, you may choose to override your current cookie handling practices for individual sites that you specify, including eddiebauer.com and eddiebaueroutlet.com.
 Please click here for instructions on how to override your normal cookie handling practices.
 If you prefer not to change your privacy settings or override your cookie handling practices, you can, as always, place your order by phone at 1-800-426-8020.

-^Return to top How can I update or access my information?
+^Return to top How can I update my information?

 We provide you access to the following information if you send us an email, call us or write to us: